Teaching Executive Skills

 4. Pause & Effect: The Science and Practice of Active Student Engagement

-Are your students zoning out or struggling to stay engaged during classroom lessons?
-This dynamic and interactive workshop will provide K-12 educators with practical, research-backed strategies to transform their instruction and captivate every learner.
-Discover how, when, and why to use strategic pauses to break up instruction, inspire curiosity, and foster active participation.
-These techniques work regardless of student language barriers, special needs, or learning styles.
-Through hands-on activities, real-world examples, and guided modeling, you’ll learn and experience innovative ways to make lessons more memorable and enjoyable.
-Join us to unlock the neuroscience behind student engagement and leave with a dozen tools you can implement immediately to deepen learning in any lesson.
+Are your students habitually zoning out during lessons or struggling to engage?
+This dynamic, practical, research-backed workshop will provide K-12 educators the power to transform instruction and captivate every learner.
+Discover the science behind the how, when, and why for using strategic instructional pauses to break up content, ignite curiosity, and foster active participation.
+These powerful techniques are effective regardless of language barriers or special needs.
+Through hands-on activities, real-world examples, and guided modeling, you will experience innovative ways to make lessons more memorable and enjoyable.
+Learn how to unlock the neuroscience behind student engagement and leave with new tools to deepen learning in any lesson.

 Grace Dearborn, MA